dragonpilee/Pi-and-Penguin/README.md

 ## 📜 **Overview**

 This project, **Pi and Penguin - Exhibition Automation**, was specially crafted for the NAAC accreditation visit.
 It demonstrates various Linux distributions and Raspberry Pi in an automated manner using a graphical interface.
 The project showcases the technical expertise and project management capabilities of the MSc CS (Data Analysis) batch, with a focus on automation, system integration, and real-time feedback.

+## 🎮 **Retro Gaming Console with Raspberry Pi 4**

+In addition to the exhibition automation, I used a **Raspberry Pi 4** to create a **retro gaming console** using **Batocera**.
+This project allows users to enjoy classic games from various consoles in a single, easy-to-use interface.
+The console supports multiple gaming systems and is a testament to the capabilities of the Raspberry Pi as an entertainment device.

 ## 🚀 **Exhibition Features**